wds4/pretty-good/appDescriptions/curatedLists/overview.md

 ## Create a new list

+Each new list needs a name (singular and plural form) and a description.

 <span style="display:inline-block" >
   <img src="../../.erb/img/createNewList.png" height="300px" display="inline-block" />
 </span>

-Once a new list is created, it is stored in nostr as a kind 9901 event.
+Once a new list is created, it is stored in nostr as a kind 9901 event, which is a Regular Event and is not editable or replaceable.
 Info about the list can be reviewed in the [list overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListDetails.md)

 ## Add an item to a list

 <span style="display:inline-block" >
   <img src="../../.erb/img/createInstance.png" height="300px" display="inline-block" />
 </span>

+Once a new list item (also called a list "instance") is created, it is stored in nostr as a kind 9901 event, which is a Regular Event and is not editable or replaceable.
+Info about the list can be reviewed in the [list overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListItemDetails.md)

 ## Endorse or Block an item for a given list